thenewzerov/home-dev-essentials/README.md

 vault.example.com
 ```

+There's a file that's generated in the `deployments\21-bookmarks` folder that will have links to all the sites, with your configured urls.

 ## Individual Tools Details

 Not everything installed has a section here.
 This is mostly just capturing what configs are needed.

 ### Istio

 Istio is installed in ambient mode, that way I don't have to deal with sidecars.
 This is mostly just to try out the ambient mode features.

 ### Dashboard